Shopping Cart

 Perhaps there was never any more fine-tuned clothing-optional policy intent before year 2000, when introduced most recently, because of then-manager Mary H.'s mother, Pat.
 She'd worked the front desk a dozen years, alternating with Pat's sister CeeCee. (read their story in Something about Mary) Her sudden passing in 2000 left Mary too devastated to be concerned about much of anything.
 She had kept no-nudity policy enforced mostly in deference to her mom, who was uncomfortable with notion.

-It almost seemed the decision to finally liberalize policy was more like, "Oh hell, get starkers if you want; I don't care.
+It almost seemed the decision to finally liberalize policy was more like, "Oh hell, go starkers if you want; I don't care.
 Happy now?"
-Again, there wasn't much, if any, focused positive intent, with carefully spelled-out policy or signs anchoring the scene on any aware level.
+Again, there wasn't much, if any, focused positive intent, with carefully spelled-out policy or signs anchoring the scene on an aware level.
+(Writer, a volunteer manager assistant, had no authority to shape policy.)

-What evolved could feel like a sort of nudist quasi anarchy that, depending on the times and group energy de jour, made for anything from a magical Garden of Eden to over self-conscious, tiresome, woo-hoo-baby-I'm-starters-feast-your-eyes!" displays and dutifully responsive "Oh, mama!" tripping out of highly charged, teasing pheromone exchanges, which turned off any who'd hoped for a relaxing, purifying experience rather than bearing witness to tawdry, idle arousal games.
+So what evolved could feel like a sort of nudist quasi anarchy that, depending on the times and group energy de jour, made for anything from a magical Garden of Eden to over self-conscious, tiresome, woo-hoo-baby-I'm-starters-feast-your-eyes!" displays and dutifully responsive "Oh, mama!" tripping out of highly charged teasing pheromone exchanges, which of course turned off any who'd simply hoped for a relaxing, purifying experience -- not have to bear witness to such tawdry, idle arousal games.

-Result was so sketchy at times, perhaps new 'ownership' -- on advise of profit-obsessed old management who seemed to always hope we'd either self-regulate or self-destruct -- didn't get connection (or even care to) between simple, mindful nudity and enhanced well being and, thus, greater spa benefit.
+The result was so sketchy at times, perhaps the new 'ownership' -- on advise of profit-obsessed old management, who seemed to hope we'd either self-regulate or self-destruct -- didn't get the connection (or care to) between simple, mindful nudity and enhanced well being and thus greater spa benefit.

 "There are few nudities as